 All contracts of employment and contracts for services shall be concluded in accordance with the University's approved Human Resources practices and procedures and all offers of employment with the University shall be made in writing by the Director of Human Resources.
-Heads of Departments should ensure that the Director of Human Resources is provided promptly with all information they may require in connection with the appointment, resignation or dismissal of employees.
+Heads of Departments must ensure that the Director of Human Resources is provided promptly with all information they may require in connection with the appointment, absence or resignation of employees.

-Except where specifically directed by the Director of Human Resources, all payments of wages, salaries or other emoluments of University office or employment shall be made through the University payroll.
+Except where specifically directed by the Director of Human Resources, all payments of salaries or other emoluments of University office or employment shall be made through the University HR and Payroll system, iTrent.

 Payment of fees and expenses